 I work on one organizing question: when AI is adopted, who gains agency and who loses it?
 The research spans education, organizational management, labor markets, knowledge production, and strategic foresight — unified by a single analytical commitment: distinguishing genuine empowerment from dependency dressed up as adoption.

 I am based at Narxoz Business School in Almaty, where I lead research on AI governance, institutional futures, and the application of these frameworks in a Central Asian context.
-I publish through working papers rather than traditional journals — a deliberate choice that reflects one of my own central arguments: that conventional academic publishing moves too slowly for the world it is trying to describe.
+I publish through working papers — a deliberate choice that reflects one of my own central arguments: that conventional academic publishing moves too slowly for the world it is trying to describe.

 Working papers published open access on Zenodo and SSRN.
 Where multiple versions exist, the latest is listed.

 The foundational framework separating access to AI tools from agency in their use.
 Broad access without agency produces passive dependency — high-looking outputs, weakened judgment.
-The matrix defines the target condition for institutions and societies: high access and high agency, not merely adoption.
-This 2026 version extends the original into a practical diagnostic tool.
+Defines the target condition for institutions and societies: high access and high agency, not merely adoption.

 AI-OS is a governance-centered architecture treating AI adoption as an operating model question rather than a tool rollout.
-It works at the task level — assigning each task a permitted mode of use based on stakes, ambiguity, reversibility, and sensitivity — making the human-AI boundary visible, auditable, and adjustable by evidence rather than informal drift.
+Works at the task level — assigning each task a permitted mode of use based on stakes, ambiguity, reversibility, and sensitivity — making the human-AI boundary visible, auditable, and adjustable by evidence.

 FARABI (Framework for AI-Resilient Assessment and Balanced Integrity) reframes assessment integrity as an evidence design problem.
-The primary problem is not misconduct but validity: if AI can satisfy an assessment without the student demonstrating the targeted reasoning, the assessment was already weak evidence — AI has simply made that visible.
+The primary problem is not misconduct but validity: if AI can satisfy an assessment without the student demonstrating the targeted reasoning, the assessment was already weak evidence.
 FARABI provides a portfolio-level triage method for restoring defensible inference.

 The defining capacity of an AI-era leader is the ability to design, sequence, and stage-manage complex human-AI workflows.
-Orchestrated intelligence is a teachable, assessable competence — decomposing problems, running accountable iteration loops, and making reasoning visible — not a technical skill but a strategic and cognitive one.
+Orchestrated intelligence is a teachable, assessable competence — decomposing problems, running accountable iteration loops, and making reasoning visible.

 IHACC (Iterative Human-AI Co-Creation) argues that AI changes the structure of knowledge production, not just its speed.
 Acceleration without proof standards produces noise.
-Human judgment, verification, and epistemic standards must remain explicit throughout AI-assisted inquiry, not assumed.
+Human judgment, verification, and epistemic standards must remain explicit throughout AI-assisted inquiry.

-Proposes a portable, renewable credential structure linked to program-level proof standards rather than badge inflation.
-Designed to make a degree's capability claims legible to employers — and to help people navigate AI-driven labor market transitions rather than being stranded by them.
+Proposes a portable, renewable credential structure linked to program-level proof standards.
+Designed to make a degree's capability claims legible to employers and to help people navigate AI-driven labor market transitions rather than being stranded by them.

 Academic publishing is structurally misaligned with the pace of AI change.
 The Dynamic Research Continuum proposes a versioned, continuously updated pipeline that maintains quality standards while closing the gap between frontier developments and peer-reviewed knowledge.